 Intuitive is the word when it comes to the Juno-106’s layout.
 Everything makes sense exactly where it is instantly and that’s what makes a great interface, doesn’t it?

-The new digital Juno DS series Vs. the vintage 601
+The new digital Roland Juno DS series vs original

-The software vs hardware battle isn’t new but it has changed a lot.
+The software vs hardware battle isn’t new but it has changed quite a lot recently.

 There are a few good reason companies like Roland are still manufacturing digital synths like the Juno DS series in this modern age where digital synths compete directly against Soft-Synth, Modern Analog and Vintage Analog synths.